probe973/hsc-5066y/jamovi/paired-t-test/03-fast.md

 <div class="explanation" markdown="1">

-## GHQ12 After 3-month course compared to baseline
+## FAST After 3-month course compared to baseline

 The Frenchay Aphasia Screen Test (FAST) assesses whether patients may have a language deficit.
 It is scored from 0-30, with higher scores indicating better performance

-You are interested in whether there has been a significant change in GHQ-12 scores after the 3-month course.
+You are interested in whether there has been a significant change in FAST scores after the 3-month course.

 Since each participant is measured on two occasions, this is a **paired** type of test.